chuckstack/introduction/README.md

 - Minimize infrastructure cost

 ## We Love Support
-If you want support for any of the below tools, join the chuck-stack support academy.
-We meet 4 times per week via zoom to discuss learning, auditing, deploying, scaling, supporting and scaling the below systems.
+If you want support for any of the below tools, join the transaction-academy.
+We meet 4 times per week via zoom to learn, audit, deploy, support and scale the below systems.
 To support this project and its education efforts ...

 [Subscribe Now](https://buy.stripe.com/7sIbLIeeU3oT4IEfYY)